 A Different Perspective on Database Security

 No single team has all the answers.
 Security teams who spend little time with databases need to know things like: what data exists, where, who has access, and how is the data being used (e.g. is it being copied, moved, edited, deleted)?
-On the other side, productivity teams with minimal security expertise need to know about: data risks, emerging threats, governance and compliance obligations, and practical defensive measures.
+On the other side, productivity teams with minimal security expertise need to know about: data risks, emerging threats, data security governance and compliance obligations, and practical defensive measures.
 The point is that neither of these teams are equipped to own database security independently because both have a key piece of the puzzle.

 Fortunately, all parties involved want the same thing: automated least-privilege for data.